The Troubles in Ulster (1920–1922): McMahon family and Arnon Street killings

-IRA Northern Offensive & Sectarian Violence
+IRA Northern Offensive and sectarian violence

 In spring 1922, Michael Collins, head of the Irish Provisional Government, was behind secret plans for an IRA offensive in Northern Ireland.
-He formed an 'Ulster Council' within the IRA, which included the commanders of its five northern divisions, to co-ordinate IRA activity in the north.
+He formed an "Ulster Council" within the IRA (Frank Aiken was named as Chairman of the Council), which included the commanders of its five northern divisions, to co-ordinate IRA activity in the north.
 Collins hoped the offensive would undermine the Northern Ireland government and unite the pro-treaty and anti-treaty IRA in a shared goal.
 The new Irish National Army secretly supplied weaponry and equipment for the offensive.

+On 22 April 1922 IRA senior leader Seamus Woods held a meeting of northern IRA leadership where all agreed that all northern IRA units would strike at once.
 The offensive was to begin on 2 May 1922, but most of the IRA divisions had to postpone until later in the month.
 The 2nd Northern Division was unable to postpone and was allowed to begin operations on 2 May with attacks on police barracks in Bellaghy, Draperstown and Coalisland.
-An RIC officer and an IRA volunteer were killed.
+During these attacks an RIC officer and an IRA volunteer were killed.
 The following day, three Specials were shot dead in Ballyronan, and another was killed in an ambush of a mobile patrol at Corvanaghan.
 These were followed by reprisal killings: on 6 May two Catholic men were shot dead at a house near Dungiven, and on 10 May, Specials shot three Catholic brothers in their home in Ballyronan, killing one.